dostuffthatmatters/MSEatingOptimization/Optimization/Optimizer/README.md

 The whole goal of this build is to increase efficiency of the optimization!
 It is mainly about two things:

 1. I initialize a lot of python `dictionaries` (e.g. each guests `favorite_host_hubs`-list).
 Creating dicts is costly!
 I could just use `lists` instead.
 2. I pass a lot of objects inside my code: `Guests`-instances and `HostHub`-instance are being passed a lot as function parameters.
 I am not sure about the efficiency of that but I could also implement id’s for all instances of a class and a very efficient look-up-table/class-method (e.g one single python dictionary for each class) and just pass these id’s instead of objects.
 I don’t know exactly how much this will increase efficiency.

+**Success! :)** The main factor slowing the program down was querying the database (not in memory …) So by caching the results inside a dictionary (hash table) I could resolve that issue.
+A few other minor tweaks to make the code more elegant.

+**Result** for 400 participants: Moritz_03 (Overall about 42 seconds) -> Moritz_04 (Overall about 12 seconds).